Remi-Coulom/joedb/doc/source/blobs.rst

 .. literalinclude:: ../../test/compiler/db/blob.joedbi
    :language: joedbi

-And the unit test that demonstrate how to use a blob:
+And the unit test that demonstrates how to use a blob:

 .. literalinclude:: ../../test/compiler/Blob.cpp
    :language: c++

+In order to get better performance when manipulating a large amount of blob data, blobs can be stored in a separate file.
+This can make loading non-blob data much faster, because it will be stored contiguously.